NiekAukes/rust/README.md

    in the sample project, create a new folder called `.cargo` and in that folder a file `config.toml`.
 This file should have contents similar to
     ```
     [build]
+    rustc = "[path-to-compiler]/rust-gpuhc/bin/rustc"
+    // or when building from source
     rustc = "[path-to-compiler]/build/x86_64-unknown-linux-gnu/stage1/bin/rustc"
     ```